New England Journal of Medicine October 01, 2020

 Setting

-Outcome Composite of death from cardiovascular causes, stroke, or hospitalization with worsening of heart failure or acute coronary syndrome.
+Outcome A composite of cardiovascular death, stroke, or hospitalization with worsening of heart failure or acute coronary syndrome.

 Study Limitations